Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Conclusion and Discussion

-Last but not least, our user studies involve only 15 peer counselors, who are located in the United States and who use English in their counseling sessions.
-During our user studies, we only asked peer counselors to work on two of the most popular topics: relationship stress and anxiety.
-However, in practice, topics discussed on online peer counseling platforms cover a wide variety of situations.
-Some examples of popular situations and topics are relationship stress, anxiety, depression, health, LGBTQ, dissociative identity, home life, self-improvement, etc. Future work can explore the efficacy of our system across more topics for better generalization.
-Moreover, the participating peer counselors vary in length of service, and most of them have not received formal counseling training.
-Nonetheless, expert opinions on the quality of \texttt{CARE} may be more aligned with the actual potential impacts of \texttt{CARE}.
-Extending this work to more participants with diverse peer counselor backgrounds, language use, locations, and expertise can bring in more nuanced findings.
+\paragraph{Representativeness} During our user studies, we asked peer counselors to focus on two of the most popular topics: relationship stress and anxiety.
+However, online peer counseling platforms cover a wide variety of issues, including depression, health, LGBTQ+ matters, dissociative identity, home life, self-improvement, and more.
+Future research could explore the efficacy of our system across a broader range of topics to improve generalizability.
+Additionally, our user studies included only 15 peer counselors, located in the United States, and using English in their sessions.
+We do not have data on the actual distribution of gender, location, and language of peer counselors on 7 Cups.
+Significant differences between our participants and the actual counselor population could introduce biases into our observations.
+Furthermore, the participating peer counselors varied in their length of service, with most lacking formal counseling training.
+Expert opinions on the quality of \texttt{CARE} may more accurately reflect its potential impacts.
+Expanding this work to include more participants with diverse demographics, counseling backgrounds, languages, locations, and expertise could provide more nuanced and generalizable findings.